Which Course Should I Choose?

 - Professional Qualifications

 Professional Qualifications are the qualifications required to practice at a high level in certain jobs or professions.
 They are as suited to younger members of staff as they are to senior management.
-The exceptional breadth of professional qualifications UCBC offers is rare within the North West.
-As the largest College in Pennine Lancashire, we are the regional centre for much of this provision.
-Courses are approved by well-respected organisations such as the Chartered Management Institute (CMI) or the Chartered Institute of Purchasing & Supply (CIPS) for example.
+Courses are approved by well-respected organisations such as the Institute of Leadership and Management (ILM) or the Chartered Institute of Purchasing & Supply (CIPS), for example.